Iced Cardamom Ginger Cookies

 In the bowl of a stand mixer fitted with the paddle attachment, cream the butter and brown sugar until light and fluffy, about 2 minutes.

 Add the egg, molasses, and vanilla to the butter mixture and beat until the mixture becomes a lighter brown, about 1 minute.

 Add the flour mixture and beat until combined.

-Place the dough in a medium bowl, cover with plastic wrap, and refrigerate for one hour or overnight.
+Place the dough in a medium bowl, cover with plastic wrap, and chill for one hour or until firm.

 Preheat the oven to 350º.
 Line a cookie sheet with parchment.

-Using a small ice cream scoop or spoon, measure out 2-tablespoon portions of dough, and then use your hands to roll the dough into balls and place them 2 inches apart on the cookie sheet.
+Using a small ice cream scoop or spoon, measure out 2-tablespoon portions of dough, and then use your hands to roll the dough into balls and place them 3 to 4 inches apart on the cookie sheet.

 Bake for 10 to 12 minutes until the edges begin to brown.

 Cool cookies on the cookie sheet for 5 minutes, and then transfer them to a wire rack to cool completely.